Stunjelly/contentjelly/README.markdown

 PLAN
 ----
+I feel like I'm making some headway, watch this space.

 currently working through some user stuff, feel like I'm having to make big decisions when really I just want do the simple stuff :(